dbojo/webcalc/README.md

 * You will have a single HTML file called `index.html`.
 * Your CSS and JavaScript should be in external files.
 No embedded or inline CSS/JS.
 * You can use CSS fonts if you would like.
 No other external JavaScript or CSS is allowed.
 * Use of `eval()` is not allowed.
 Parsing arithmetic expressions is not required, and attempting to do so will make your implementation harder.
-See test cases below.
 * Use flexbox or CSS grid as appropriate to construct the layout of your calculator.
 Do not use a `<table>` for layout.